RiverBench/riverbench.github.io/docs/categories/index.md

 In RiverBench, benchmark tasks and profiles are grouped into **benchmark categories**, listed below.
 A benchmark task is simply a description (a recipe) for conducting benchmarks.
 Profiles are collections of datasets, grouped by shared technical characteristics (e.g., stream type, whether RDF-star is used or not).
 Within each category, each task may be used with any of the profiles.

+Not sure where to start?
+See our **[getting started](../documentation/using.md)**, which explains how to use RiverBench's tasks and profiles.

 ## Categories

 - **[Flat RDF (sequences of triples/quads)](flat/index.md)** – benchmarks for flat RDF collections (RDF graphs, RDF datasets) that can also be viewed as sequences of triples or quads.